 Use the same passage, or another passage for which questions have been prepared.
-Next year you will need many more workers in your New Life Church or province.
-There will also be a few more new churches in your province.
+Next September you will need many more workers in your province.
+There will also be a few new churches in your province.
 For all of these things, we need new workers.
-There are twelve lessons in the first Basic Christian Life Series .
-After you have been leading eight lessons, we want you to give opportunity to your better students so these brothers can also learn how to lead Small Dicussion Groups.
-They need experience and practice by helping you a little bit; first fifteen minutes then half an hour and so on.
-Next year they can lead a discussion group and they can come to Workshops and get more training.
+There are twelve lessons in the first Basic Christian Life course.
+After you have been leading eight lessons, we want you to give opportunity to your better students so these brothers can also learn how to lead the course.
+They need experience and by helping you a little bit; first fifteen minutes then half an hour and so on.
+Next year they can lead a course and they can come here and get more training.